denten-books/plain-text/main.md

 possible length of the smallest transmitted unit (a dot), fixed by the American and the International Morse Code conventions to 1/24 of a second in duration.
-The physical limits of the code suggest a theoretical upper limit for transmission speed around 49 words per minute--a rate further limited by the operator's manual dexterity [@halstead_genesis_1949;
+The physical limits of the code suggest a theoretical upper limit for transmission speed around 49 words per minute---a rate further limited by the operator's manual dexterity [@halstead_genesis_1949;
 @u.s._bureau_of_labor_statistics_displacement_1932; @mcnicol_american_1913,
 207].
 Telegraph operators working a "hand sender" commonly developed "partial